ypinhsuan/tp/docs/UserGuide.md

 * Finds the attendance record at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX` + `WEEK`.

 For example:
-1. It is the end of the semester and you wish to key in your students' attendance into LumiNUS.
+1. It is the end of the semester and you wish to submit your students' attendance.
 You enter the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.

 1. You would like to find out if Alex attended week 1 lesson and hence you type in the command